mishakessler/class-info-template/README.md

 ## Attendance & Tardiness

 * Attendance is taken both in the morning and evening.
-  * You must be on time and ready to begin the day by 9:00AM to be considered present for evening attendance.
+  * You must be on time and ready to begin the day by 9:00AM to be considered present for morning attendance.
   * You must remain on campus, in the classroom, until class is dismissed, and you must submit your exit tickets, to be considered present for evening attendance.

 **Please note:**